A Healthier, Happier Company Through Giving

 When considering charity partners, it’s important to consider how an organization aligns with corporate principles and evaluate the potential strategic value a cause may have for your company.
 This measurement should account for quantitative as well as qualitative factors.
 Consider how investments can improve internal corporate organizational goals, as well as the overall corporate operating impact to the environment.

-The most successful programs utilize employee feedback to help direct where a corporation’s resources are channeled, while developing sustained partnerships with the organizations they choose to support.
-Additionally, offering employee matching donations, or developing targeted campaigns at certain times of the year, can prove fruitful to improve employee engagement.
+The most successful programs utilize employee feedback to help direct where a corporation’s resources are channeled while developing sustained partnerships with the organizations they choose to support.
+Additionally, offering employee giving tools such as matching donations or developing targeted campaigns at certain times of the year, can prove fruitful to improve employee engagement.

 Be sure to vet your charity and nonprofit partners for financial efficiency and transparency.
 Strong partnerships require strong partners.

 Ultimately, mobilizing employees to invest time and money to benefit a shared cause is an undertaking with the power to improve the corporate quality of life.